FEAR OF HEIGHTS

 ‘Dadsout?’

-King Buster didn’t call today
+Buster didn’t call today

-so with lights and siren going
+so with light and bell going

-I peddled up uninvited.
+I peddle up uninvited.

-His mother answered the door
+His mother answers the door

 sudden irritation showing,

-like she’d never seen me before.
+like she’s never seen me before.

-I flashed my home made I.D.
+I flash my police I.D.

 ‘Detective Brent Cleaver’

-she didn’t seem at all delighted,
+she doesn’t seem at all delighted,

 to meet me.

-‘David’s not well and can’t play.’
+‘David’s unwell and can’t play.’

-I didn’t quite believe her,
+I don’t quite believe her,

-she looked a right state,
+she looks a right state,

 I’m trained in these matters.